LiuZechu/peggle-game/README.md

 Also, the physics engine collision checking in PS3 was designed only for circle-cirlce collision.
 More work had to be done to enable it to handle circle-triangle collisions as well.
 However, this is still not optimal.
 If I were to do the app again, I should not think of the objects as circles only, but instead I should model the objects as more flexible shapes (i.e. define an object using a list of vertices) and allow for more universal collision rules.

 Nevertheless, the interaction between physics engine and game engine was largely unchanged, as the game engine calls the `update()` function of physics engine, and cares about the locations of the bodies.
-No major work needed to be done regarding the interaction between these two engine.
+No major work needed to be done regarding the interaction between these two engines.